Marketing

 Here are some ways you can segment your customers based on their occasion purchasing habits:

-1. Holidays and celebrations: Like the example above, this segment consists of consumers who purchase products or services related to holidays and celebrations such as Thanksgiving, Valentine’s Day, or Halloween.
+1. Holidays and celebrations: This segment consists of consumers who purchase products or services related to holidays and celebrations such as Thanksgiving, Valentine's Day, or Halloween.

 2. Special events: This group purchases products or services related to special events such as weddings, birthdays, and graduations.